Franco Morone, a pride of Italian acoustic guitar

-His artistic personality, made of music that marries simplicity and refinement with a surprising consistency and taste, has made him one of the reference musicians for a wide range of professionals and fans of the six-string.
-In his thirty-year career, he has always carried out composition, concert and teaching activities.
-He has recorded nine solo albums, including original compositions and arrangements of traditional songs, ranging casually in various styles, including blues, Irish / Celtic and Italian.
-Very well known both in Italy and abroad, from the nineties he performs regularly in various parts of the world, sharing the stage with the greatest exponents of the fingerstyle guitar.
+His artistic personality, made of music that marries simplicity and refinement with surprising consistency and taste, has made him one of the reference musicians for a wide range of professionals and fans of the six-string.
+During his thirty-year career, he carried out composition, concert and teaching activities.
+He has recorded ten solo albums, including original compositions and arrangements of traditional songs, ranging casually in various styles, including blues, Irish / Celtic and Italian.
+Very well known both in Italy and abroad, from the 1990’s he regularly performed in several parts of the world, sharing the stage with the greatest exponents of the fingerstyle guitar.

-For several years he has started a project with the singer Raffaella Luna, making two studio albums, also presented live.
+For several years he has started a project with the singer Raffaella Luna, making two studio CDs also presented live.

 How the passion for the guitar and subsequent musical experiences born